rufig/spf/docs/intro.en.md

 	( comment
 	and here too )
 The word `\EOF` comments out everything till the end of file.
-It is useful to separate the library code from testing or examples of usage at the end of same file.
+It is useful to separate the library code from testing or examples of usage at the end of the same file.

 	word1 word2